microsoft/vscode-dev-containers/containers/codespaces-linux/README.md

 Alternatively, you can use the contents of the `Dockerfile` to fully customize your container's contents or to build it for a container host architecture not supported by the image.

-### Adding the definition to your project
+### Adding the definition to a project or codespace

-Just follow these steps:
+Given its size, we do not recommend extending this image.
+However, you can add it to a project or codespace as follows:

-1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.
+1. If this is your first time using a development container, please see getting started information on [setting up](https://aka.ms/vscode-remote/containers/getting-started) Remote-Containers or [creating a codespace](https://aka.ms/ghcs-open-codespace) using GitHub Codespaces.

 2. To use the pre-built image:
-   1. Start VS Code and open your project folder.
+   1. Start VS Code and open your project folder or connect to a codespace.
-   2. Press <kbd>F1</kbd> select and **Remote-Containers: Add Development Container Configuration Files...** from the command palette.
+   2. Press <kbd>F1</kbd> select and **Add Development Container Configuration Files...** command for **Remote-Containers** or **Codespaces**.
-   3. Select the **GitHub Codespaces (Default)** definition.
+   3. Select this definition.

-3. To use the Dockerfile for this definition (*rather than the pre-built image*):
+3. To build a custom version of the image instead (which can take upwards of 30 mins):
-   1. Clone this repository.
+   1. Clone this repository locally.
-   2. Copy the `.devcontainer` folder from the `containers/codespaces-linux` folder in the cloned repository to the root of your project folder.
-   3. Start VS Code and open your project folder.
+   2. Start VS Code and open your project folder or connect to a codespace.
+   3. Use your local operating system's file explorer to drag-and-drop the locally cloned copy of the `.devcontainer` folder for this definition into the VS Code file explorer for your opened project or codespace.
+   4. Update `.devcontainer/devcontainer.json` to reference `"dockerfile": "base.Dockerfile"`.

 4. After following step 2 or 3, the contents of the `.devcontainer` folder in your project can be adapted to meet your needs.

-5. Finally, press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** to start using the definition.
+5. Finally, press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** or **Codespaces: Rebuild Container** to start using the definition.n.

 ## License